-UCL’s Department of Science, Technology, Engineering and Public Policy (STEaPP) is offering several opportunities for doctoral study, including EPSRC PhD Studentships.
+UCL’s Department of Science, Technology, Engineering and Public Policy (STEaPP) is offering several opportunities for doctoral study, including an EPSRC PhD Studentship.

 STEaPP explores, experiments with, and improves the ways scientific and engineering expertise are engaged with public decision-making and policy processes across our globally interdependent societies.

 The department’s research bridges science, technology and engineering (STE) and social sciences and focuses on knowledge systems and science–policy interfaces that underpin decision-making at the local, national and international scale.

 We offer academic oriented Doctor of Philosophy (PhD) and policy-/professional-oriented Doctor of Public Administration (DPA) training tracks.

 A supervised research degree in which candidates carry out independent research on a topic developed with two UCL supervisors (from STEaPP and from another UCL BEAMS department).
 The PhD uses a modular doctorate model, with 240 credits for completion.

 A supervised research degree in which candidates carry out independent research under the guidance of two UCL supervisors (from STEaPP and from another UCL BEAMS department) and a policy practitioner from outside of UCL.
 The DPA is designed for governmental researchers who can do their doctoral research while continuing their professional work.

 The DPA thesis is an applied piece of work incorporating an account of research done during the programme and its application to a real-world engagement experience carried out in an institution external to UCL.
 All DPA students are expected to be available for dedicated study (part of the taught component) in London without significant professional workloads for term 1 (from 24 September until 14 December 2018).
 There is a provision for distance learning for the remainder of the taught component.